Home » Education » Skillshare vs Udemy Reviewed: Which is one is for whom?

 Udemy Review

-As mention previously, Udemy’s payment plans is a lot different in that you actually purchase classes and coursework individually instead of purchasing a monthly (or yearly) subscription plan.
+As mentioned above, Udemy’s payment plans are different in that you actually purchase classes and coursework individually instead of purchasing a monthly (or yearly) subscription plan.

 Now, this has several benefits that make this vastly different from Skillshares.
 For starters, the price that you pay could potentially be a lot lower over time than Skillshare.
 With Skillshare, if you purchase a monthly plan and don’t log onto the platform, you’ve essentially spent $20 on nothing, and it can get expensive if you’re not a frequent user of the platform.
 With Udemy though, once you purchase a course it’s yours.
-Meaning that if you don’t plan to take it in a month, it still costed you whatever you spent on it initially.
-More information about Udemy
+This means that if you don’t plan to take it in a month, it still costs you whatever you spent on it initially.

 Since the course is yours then, that means that – like Skillshare – you can retake the course again and again as much as you want without additional cost.